mattermost/docs/source/install/self-managed-changelog.md

 Mattermost v5.38.0 contains low to medium level security fixes.
 [Upgrading](https://docs.mattermost.com/administration/upgrade.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.org/responsible-disclosure-policy/).

 ### Deprecations
- - The “config watcher” (the mechanism that automatically reloads the ``config.json`` file) has been removed in favor of the ``mmctl config`` command that will need to be run to apply configuration changes after they are made.
+ - The “config watcher” (the mechanism that automatically reloads the ``config.json`` file) has been removed in favor of the ``mmctl config reload`` command, which must be run to apply configuration changes after they are made on disk.
 This change improves configuration performance and robustness.

 ### Important Upgrade Notes
  - v5.38 adds fixes for some of the incorrect mention counts and unreads around threads and channels since the introduction of Collapsed Reply Threads (Beta).
 This fix is done through a SQL migration, and it may take several minutes to complete for large databases.
 The ``fixCRTChannelMembershipCounts`` fix takes 1 minute and 20 seconds for a database containing approximately 4 million channel memberships and about 130,000 channels.
 The ``fixCRTThreadCountsAndUnreads`` fix takes about 3 minutes and 30 seconds for a database containing 56367 threads, 124587 thread memberships, and 220801 channel memberships.
 These are on MySQL v5.6.51.